Branches of biology

 Branches of Biology

-Anatomy is the study of biological structures.
-Image prepared by Maria Victoria Gonzaga of Biology Online - Astrobiology – the branch of biology concerned with the effects of outer space on living organisms and the search for extraterrestrial life.
+- Astrobiology – the branch of biology concerned with the effects of outer space on living organisms and the search for extraterrestrial life.

-Tutorial: Chemical Composition of the Body - Bioclimatology – a science concerned with the influence of climates on organisms, for instance, the effects of climate on the development and distribution of plants, animals, and humans
+Tutorial: Chemical Composition of the Body - Bioclimatology – a science concerned with the influence of climates on biological organisms, for instance, the effects of climate on the development and distribution of plants, animals, and humans

 - Bioengineering – or biological engineering, is a broad-based engineering discipline that deals with bio-molecular and molecular processes, product design, sustainability, and analysis of biological systems.
+Genetic bioengineering, for instance, is a subfield that is concerned with genetic modifications, deliberately altering the organism’s genetic material, for the desired outcome.

 Tutorial: New Zealand’s Unique Geographical History - Bioinformatics – information technology as applied to the life sciences, especially the technology used for the collection, storage, and retrieval of genomic data